 A bibliography should be produced by the student resulting from consultation with individual members and the committee as a whole.
 The aim of the bibliography is to serve as preparation for studying for the exam and also as an indication of the student's control of the literature of the general and specific fields.
 Expectations regarding the bibliography should be understood and agreed upon by the committee and the individual.

 After meeting with the principal adviser, the candidate will formalize her or his understanding of what was agreed upon, either by following the points of this list, or by writing up a separate summary.
 The document will then be presented to each member of the committee, and further revisions can be made at that point.
-A final version should be given to all members of the committee and to Deanna.
+A final version should be given to all members of the committee and to the Graduate Program Coordinator or Department Administrator.
 The candidate is largely responsible for ensuring that the procedure runs smoothly.
 The Chair of the committee informs non-department members of the procedure in the various stages of the exam.

 Considerations for the General Exam